 There is no electricity, water, or indoor plumbing at this facility.

 Access to the cabin in winter months (snow season) is by skiing, snow shoeing, dog sledding, or snowmobiling 2 miles to the site.
+Do Not leave unattended vehicles parked on the main roads or the Anderson access road to the cabin.

 Entry to the access road gate and to the cabin is by combination lock; the reservation confirmation letter will list the combination code.